-- You must retrieve and register your Connect access code to read the text and do most of the assignments in this course.
-The instructions are in this folder. - This course is set up in modules.
+- You must use the online book and material to read the text and do most of the assignments in this course - This course is set up in modules.
 Each module, except for the introduction, centers around the essay type.
 Assignments in the modules have due dates and are meant to done in the order that they appear. - The SmartBook (SB) reading assignments and questions are graded, and they count for part your average for this course.
 The questions are based on your knowledge of the text, so it is best to read before you try to answer the questions to avoid receiving additional questions.